Domestic Violence Safe Dialogue

 Beyond the Mandate Continuing the Conversation: Report of the Maine Wabanaki-State Child Welfare Truth & Reconciliation Commission

-This TRC focused on what has happened to Wabanaki children and families between now and 1978, when the Indian Child Welfare Act (ICWA) was passed.
+This TRC focused on what has happened to Wabanaki children and families between 1978, when the Indian Child Welfare Act (ICWA) was passed, and now.
 It's specifically centered on the State of Maine’s child welfare practices.

 The $746 Million A Year School-to-Prison Pipeline